-Milk and gout: Recent studies have shown that low-fat milk can lower uric acid and reduce the risk of gout.
+Since then, however, studies have shown that consuming low-fat dairy products, such as skim milk, cheese, and yogurt, can actually lower uric acid and help reduce the risk of gout flares.

 Milk and Gout